dark-side-droid/neotools/README.md

 adds a small distance below that.
 Its inputs are automatically connected to the users selected nodes.

-Comment out (#) the 'merge.setRenderFlag(True)' line of the code if you plan to use it in LOPs since nodes there do not have render flags and the code errors out.
+_Comment out (#) the 'mergenode.setRenderFlag(True)' line of the code if you plan to use it in LOPs since nodes there do not have render flags and the code errors out.